“A musician must make his music, an artist must paint,

 Tyabb – Library

-Career News provides current information as well as details about a range of careers events happening throughout the year.
+Careers News provides current information as well as details about a range of careers events happening throughout the year.
 It is emailed out to families.
-Information is also regularly posted on our Padua Careers Facebook page
+Information is also regularly posted on our Padua Careers Facebook page.

 VISITS TO KEY INDUSTRY EVENTS